When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 Follow and like sports brands and apparel?
 You’re likely to be shown shopping requests for that.

-The thing about Instagram is because it has data regarding what you like and dislike and what sorts of images/accounts you interact with, it can build a bigger picture of the types of things you might like to buy.
+Instagram has data regarding what you like and dislike and what sorts of images/accounts you interact with; it can build a bigger picture of the types of things you want to buy.

 Different channels warrant different pricing.
-It’s why so many people avoid a multichannel, marketplace strategy because they can’t seem to get their pricing right.
+So many people avoid a multichannel marketplace strategy because they can’t get their pricing right.

 You know as well as any that Amazon typically warrants lower prices.

-For many brands (particularly those with multiple cross-sell or upsell products, they treat Amazon as a loss leader and a way to introduce people to their brand.
+Many brands (particularly those with multiple cross-sell or upsell products) treat Amazon as a loss leader and a way to introduce people to their brand.

-Others, however, have a strict pricing strategy in place that often sees varying prices from their core e-commerce site to the various marketplaces.
+Others, however, have a strict pricing strategy that often sees varying prices from their core e-commerce site to the various marketplaces.

-Whatever strategy you decide to adopt, it’s important that you consider your own costs and whether you can afford to be in the marketplace.
+Whatever strategy you decide to adopt, it’s essential that you consider your costs and whether you can afford to be in the marketplace.
 Remember, although you have ‘free traffic’ in each marketplace, you also have to factor in fees you might incur from using it in the first place.

 Let’s look at this example from Stabilo.
 If you were to buy their pack of 25 pens from their website you’d pay £34.80